leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 The second pattern in the listing above does not match<label class="margin-note"><input type="checkbox"><span markdown="1">Note the `#f`.</span></label> because the `any` name cannot be associated with `●` and `○` at the same time.

-# TODO: Continue here

-A pattern may include multiple `any`s that associate with different terms by adding a suffix of the form `any_<suffix>`, for example:
+A pattern may include multiple `any`s that associate with different terms by adding a suffix, `any_<suffix>`, for example:

 ```racket
 (test-equal (redex-match? peg-solitaire (any_1 any_2 any_3)